Criminal Defense Attorney in St. Petersburg

 - Driving with a Suspended License: Continuing to drive after a license suspension can result in extended suspension periods and additional fines.

 Juvenile charges can impact education, job opportunities, and future legal rights.
 While Florida’s juvenile justice system prioritizes rehabilitation, some offenses lead to serious penalties or adult charges.
-Our firm defends minors across Pinellas County and the Tampa Bay area, ensuring their rights and future remain protected.
+Our firm defends minors across Pinellas County & the Tampa Bay area, ensuring their rights and future remain protected.
+We understand the delicate nature of juvenile cases and work tirelessly to secure outcomes that prioritize rehabilitation over punishment, aiming to preserve the futures of young individuals.

 - Underage Drinking & DUI: May result in license suspension, fines, or mandatory programs.